helenoid/swissknife/docs/CONTRIBUTING.md

 ### Configuration Management

-- Use the `getGlobalConfig()` and `saveGlobalConfig()` functions
+- Use the `ConfigManager` singleton for all configuration
-- Check if configuration exists before using it
-- Provide useful error messages for missing configuration
+- Provide sensible defaults for optional configuration

-### Session State

-- Use session state for temporary values only
-- Reset session state values when appropriate
-- Don't rely on session state for persistent data
+- Document required configuration settings

-### API Integration
+### Error Handling

-- Handle API errors gracefully
+- Implement proper error handling for all async operations
-- Provide useful error messages to users
+- Provide meaningful error messages
+- Use typed error objects where appropriate

+### Testing

+- Write unit tests for individual components
+- Write integration tests for cross-domain functionality
-- Use environment variables for API keys when available
+- Use mock objects appropriately for external dependencies
-- Add timeouts and retry logic for unreliable endpoints

 ## Questions?

 If you have questions about contributing, please:

-1. Check existing documentation
+1. Check existing documentation in the `docs/` directory
 2. Review code for similar patterns
-3. Ask for help if needed
+3. Look at the architecture diagrams for guidance

 Thank you for contributing to SwissKnife!